peterskim12/mistermoo.com/content/posts/psalm-1.md

 The mission of the church is to call humanity into a specific vision of *The Good Life*, one that is revealed through the Bible and through a life in communion with the living God.

+_Scripture quoted by permission.
+Quotations designated (NET) are from the NET Bible® copyright ©1996, 2019 by Biblical Studies Press, L.L.C. [http://netbible.com](http://netbible.com) All rights reserved_